-Figure 5 Principle sketch of the current division of levels for protection of the OT systems
+Figure 5 Typical current division of levels for protection of the OT systems.

 3 Standards and guidelines and requirements for independence

 In the following, some relevant standards and guidelines are discussed, with an emphasis on requirements for independence and proposed solutions in addition to what is stated in the PSA's regulations.